Configurate Windows 2012 R2 CA and generate a certificate for IIS

 - Trust the root CA at all client devices

-- Install CA (Reference: Deploying a Windows Server 2012 R2 Certificate Authority)
+(Reference: Deploying a Windows Server 2012 R2 Certificate Authority)

 - Follow all the steps inside "Install Active Directory Certificate Authority" on above reference, except: